thompson-zak/LearnToCode/README.md

 * Log key data points to Mongo in order to get a picture of overall performance
     * Everytime a process is orphaned (include code blob)
     * Response time for each API call, with endpoint labeling
+* Improve performance in regards to memory, it seems webpage can be very RAM greedy especially if open for a while
+* ~~Transition intro modal to be in-page~~

 ## frontend
 npm install